What would you do if a nuclear bomb exploded in your city? If you’re like most people, the thought of a nuclear attack probably terrifies you.

 The fallout shelter did not help you being caught in the open during the initial explosion, but it will help reduce your exposure to fallout afterward.

-If you have no suitable shelter nearby you must make tracks for the nearest and best one ASAP, even if fallout begins to arrive.
+If you have no suitable shelter nearby you must make tracks for the nearest and best fallout shelter ASAP, even if fallout begins to arrive.
 Being caught outside in the fallout for any length of time at this stage is certain death.

 Nuclear Launch Warning